 In general, increases or decreases in property prices do not mean your property moves into a different band.
-However, major changes do sometimes mean properties can move into different bands.
+However, major changes can move a property into a different band.

 Example

 If an extension is built, a property may be worth more - although it only moves to a higher band when it is next sold.